How to Be a Bawse by Lilly Singh is a mix of self-help manual, biographical tidbits of her life and a comedy book.

 The best way to stop people pushing your buttons, is pushing your own.

-However, Lilly says, there is no secret sauce of quick way to learn to control your mind.
+However, Lilly says, there is no secret sauce or shortcut to learn to control your mind.
 It’s a long process that takes time and continuous effort.

 It requires you to ask questions to learn about yourself and answer honestly.